mclancy96/phase-3-chatterbox-sinatra-react-lab/README.md

 - A React frontend, in the `chatterbox-client` directory
 - A Sinatra backend, in the `chatterbox-server` directory

-All of the features for the React frontend are built out, and we have a simple `json-server` API that you can run to see what the completed version of the app will look like.
+All of the features for the React frontend are built out, and we include a simple `json-server` demo API (serving `db.json`) so you can see a completed version of the app.
 Your main goal with this lab is to build out a Sinatra API server to replace `json-server`, so most of your coding will be done in the backend.
+The demo API is provided for convenience and is not the long-term target for this project.

 ## Frontend Setup